Get Johnny Week: Storyline development

-The storyline saw the Mitchell brothers embroiled in a revenge bid against the gangster Johnny Allen.
+The storyline saw the Mitchell brothers embroiled in a revenge bid against their gangland enemy Johnny Allen.
 It was dubbed "Get Johnny Week" by the programme makers, and the storyline was featured heavily in a BBC advertising campaign before and during the airing of the storyline.

 The beginning of the storyline saw a stark personality change in the character of Grant.
 Typically the more volatile and aggressive of the two brothers, in his absence from the show Grant had become a more diplomatic "peacemaker"; traits that were previously seen more commonly in the character Phil.
 Actor Ross Kemp has commented on his character's personality change: "Grant tells Phil that, while he was in Brazil, he had therapy, so he becomes an amateur psychiatrist for a couple of episodes.
 Then, he reverts to his true form of thumping everyone!...Grant's like Phil and Phil's like Grant this week.
 Grant becomes the more careful and meticulous one, while Phil's the hot-headed brother for a change."

 Grant's personality change prompted criticism, with one reviewer branding the character's "new touchy feely attitude to life" as "implausible".
 Another commented "This new unimproved family-friendly "come on give me a hug" Grant gives me the creeps.
 In just one crazed week the demented EastEnders scriptwriters undermined TV's top tough guy to such a profound extent that I can't see how he'll ever recover.
 With Phil and Grant reunited for the first time in six months, we were all looking forward to some classic Mitchell mayhem.
 In fact we had a right to expect carnage from the terrible twins.
 But what did we get?
 Grant's nauseating revelation that he underwent therapy to stop being so violent and antisocial."